 Visit our “Ottawa Buy Local, Grow Local Food Guide” for an interactive look at where local food is grown and sold in Ottawa and surrounding area.
 Check out farms, farmers’ markets, CSAs, community gardens, Savour Ottawa restaurants and retail stores.
-Printed copies are available for pick-up at the Just Food office.
-Please call ahead.
 Presentations on buying and growing locally may also be requested.

 The Just Food Farm promotes:

 – a healthy local food economy with access to food for all, serving the growing demand for locally produced products

 – a vibrant and economically viable farming sector

 – a cost-effective model of conservation and land stewardship that builds on scientifically based agro-ecological practices and supports economic activities that yield habitat protection and ecological services

 – innovation in green building and sustainable energy.